callistoprime/brz-defs/README.md

 ## Why is S20G included in your work, then?

 Subaru invested significant effort into improving the direct injection vs. port injection ratio configuration in the 2018 EU BRZ, most likely in response to post-VW emissions legislation; however, those improvements were not carried forward to other countries, and the more general code upgrades made in the S-series successors, U01A and V00C, were never carried forward to the EU.
-It is my goal to document how to apply the S20G improvements to either U01A (non-US) or V00C (US) for all Kouki facelift owners, so that my 2019 BRZ is OEM+, running the best of both worlds: the final Kouki ECU code with all lessons learned from Kouki incorporated, with the more-detailed injector ratios tune from the EU.
+It was my goal to document how to apply the S20G improvements to either U01A (non-US) or V00C (US) for all Kouki facelift owners, so that my 2019 BRZ is OEM+, running the best of both worlds: the final Kouki ECU code with all lessons learned from Kouki incorporated, with the more-detailed injector ratios tune from the EU.

+Unfortunately, it turns out that I'd have to revert significant fueling improvements for the US/JP Kouki, which gain some horsepower versus the S20G models, in order to bring in S20G's more finely-tuned DI/PI ratios — and that I misunderstood how closely DI/PI is tied into AVCS/VVT.
+So, that part of the project is essentially on hold while I study AVCS/VVT theory and analyze the tune.

 ## What about EcuTek and BRZedit?